What’s Vegetarian at Skyline Chili? (Updated for 2026)

 • Kids’ P’sghetti: A small plate of spaghetti topped with shredded cheddar — vegetarian as served.
 Ask for it with no cheese for a dairy-free version.

-• Plain Spaghetti with marinara or no sauce: Most Skyline locations will plate a kids’ size of plain spaghetti for a child who would prefer it without chili or cheese.
+• Plain Spaghetti with marinara or no sauce: Most Skyline locations will plate a kids’ size of plain spaghetti for a child who wants it without chili or cheese.

 What’s Vegan at Skyline Chili?

-Skyline does not run a dedicated vegan menu, and the chain does not currently offer plant-based cheese or sour cream.
-The most reliable fully vegan order in 2026 is built around the black beans and rice mix, plain potato, and side fries:
+Skyline doesn’t run a dedicated vegan menu, and it doesn’t offer plant-based cheese or sour cream right now.
+Your most reliable fully vegan order in 2026 builds on the black beans and rice mix, a plain potato, and side fries:

 • Black Beans & Rice Bowl, no cheese, no sour cream — request the substitution that normally goes into a chili bowl, and ask the kitchen to skip the dairy toppings.

-• Vegetarian 3-Way, no cheese — black beans and rice over spaghetti is vegan as long as the pasta is egg-free (most American dry spaghetti is); confirm with staff.
+• Vegetarian 3-Way, no cheese — black beans and rice over spaghetti is vegan as long as the pasta is egg-free, and most American dry spaghetti is.
+Confirm with staff.

-• Garden Salad, no cheese, no croutons with a vinaigrette or other vegan-friendly dressing.
+• Garden Salad, no cheese, no croutons with a vinaigrette or another vegan-friendly dressing.

-• French Fries — confirm the fryer is not shared with chicken tenders if cross-contamination is a concern.
+• French Fries — confirm the fryer isn’t shared with chicken tenders if cross-contamination is a concern.

 • Plain Baked Potato with black beans and rice on top instead of cheese and sour cream.